-- Criterion A: Importance to the course or pattern of our cultural or natural history (historical significance). - Criterion E: Importance in exhibiting particular aesthetic characteristics (aesthetic/architectural significance). - Criterion G: Strong or special association with a particular community or cultural group for social, cultural or spiritual reasons (social significance).
+• Criterion A: Importance to the course or pattern of our cultural or natural history (historical significance).

+- Criterion E: Importance in exhibiting particular aesthetic characteristics (aesthetic/architectural significance). - Criterion G: Strong or special association with a particular community or cultural group for social, cultural or spiritual reasons (social significance).

 Parkville Precinct is predominantly residential in character, and was developed in sections around the perimeter of Royal Park.
 Significant and contributory development dates from the second half of the nineteenth century, with some limited development through to the interwar period.
 Royal Park has historically comprised the majority of the precinct area, with historic residential subdivisions located to the south, east and west of the park.
 Within the park are extensive informal parklands, sporting facilities and the Melbourne Zoo.
+Landscaped medians and reserves, and mature street plantings and rows, are also part of the significant development of the precinct.